-The programme covers a number of core subjects, while you will be able to choose three optional units from the selection of topics.
+The programme covers a number of core subjects, while you will be able to choose optional units from a selection of topics.
 You will also carry out a substantial research project, which you will start during the second teaching block and complete during the summer.

 Visit our programme catalogue for full details of the structure and unit content for our MSc in Biomedical Engineering.

-An upper second-class honours degree (or international equivalent) in engineering (preferably electrical, mechanical or computer science) or a subject related to biomedical engineering.
+An upper second-class honours degree (or equivalent) in engineering (preferably electrical, mechanical and computer science) or a subject related to biomedical engineering.

 See international equivalent qualifications on the International Office website.